 The Great Regression

-How civilizations collapse and what we can do about it
+How civilizations collapse and what it means for us

-The internet bustles with many complaints about modern life: crime, racism, rent, corruption, prices etc. You’d be forgiven if you’re an eternal pessimist.
+The internet bustles with many complaints about modern life: crime, racism, rent, corruption, prices, etc. You’d be forgiven if you’re an eternal pessimist.
 But by many measures, we live in the best time in human history.
-Our chronic dissatisfaction with modern life exemplifies a certain ignorance of just how far we’ve come and a complacency with how we got here.
-We don’t understand or respect progress, and because of this, civilization is on the precipice of possible collapse.
+Our chronic dissatisfaction with modern life exemplifies a certain kind of ignorance of just how far we’ve come and complacency with how we got here.
+We don’t understand or respect progress, and because of this, we are in danger of losing what we have gained.

 A Prosperous World

 And while it may be hard to believe, the world is getting more peaceful.
 Fewer people are dying in warfare with each passing decade.
-When controlling for relative population growth, that trend toward is even more profound.
+When controlling for population growth, that trend is even more profound.
 Stability and prosperity are increasingly the norm, not the exception.

-This is all to say that the era that we live in is unquestionably the most prosperous for humankind.
+This is all to say that the era that we live in is unquestionably the most prosperous in human history.
 But what of the future?
-In the midst of a global pandemic, a war in Europe, and climate change, have we reached the peak of human civilization?
+In the midst of a global pandemic, a war in Europe, and the threat of climate change, have we reached the peak of human civilization?
 Is it all downhill from here?

 A Great Regression

 Science fiction literature focuses on two possible futures for humanity.
-The first is the “optimistic” outcome, that economic and technological growth continues.
-Humanity spreads outward, colonizes the Moon and other planets, civilization marches on.
-The “optimistic” scenario is often cast in a dystopian light, but it is still optimistic because it assumes continued social progress.
+The first is the “optimistic” future, where economic and technological growth continues.
+Humanity spreads outward, colonizes the Moon and other planets, and civilization marches on.
+This is the "Expanding Cosmos” future, and while often cast in a dystopian light, it still assumes continued progress.

-The other future is the “pessimistic” outcome, an apocalypse-type scenario, with a small population living like cave men in the ruins of the cities their ancestors built.
+The other future is the one of collapse, an apocalypse-type scenario, with a small population of survivors living like cavemen in the ruins of the cities their ancestors built.
 This scenario is typically imagined to take place after a sudden trigger event, such as a nuclear war.

-Both of the above scenarios have a non-zero probability of coming true.
-But I propose a third possible outcome, one that sees a partial collapse and/or stagnation, followed by slow agonizing decline, which I call the Regression.
+Both of the above scenarios have a non-zero probability of realization.
+But I propose a third possible future, one of stagnation, followed by a slow agonizing decline, which I call the Great Regression.
 The Regression may ultimately result in the apocalypse-type scenario, but civilization would limp onward for decades before total collapse.

 This all might seem alarmist, and perhaps it is.
-But unlike the apocalypse scenario where the trigger event is clearly definable, the Regression would begin slowly.
+But unlike the apocalypse scenario where the trigger event is clearly identifiable, the Great Regression would begin slowly.
 Indeed, those living in the Regression’s early years might not even realize it.

 What Causes Civilization’s Collapse?